change-hi/change-hi.github.io/morea/morea/experience-morea-ice-breaker.md

 Task:

 1. Introduce yourself to your group members.
-Name, background, what you hope to accomplish through the Data Science Fellows program, and at least one hobby.
+Name, background, your research area, professional goals, and at least one hobby.

 2. Appoint one person to be the "scribe" and to take notes on your conversation.